-- Most venues deemed non-essential are closed, including: theaters, cinemas, exhibition centers, concert halls, wedding halls, restaurants/cafes offering live music, casinos, pubs, taverns, coffee houses, cafes, cafeterias, hookah cafes, internet cafes, all kinds of indoor playgrounds (including inside shopping malls and restaurants), tea gardens, clubhouses, amusement parks, swimming pools, barber shops, hair salons, Turkish baths, saunas, hot springs, massage parlors, spas, and sports centers.
+- Most venues deemed non-essential are closed, including: theaters, cinemas, museums, archaeological sites, exhibition centers, concert halls, wedding halls, casinos, pubs, coffee houses, indoor playgrounds (including inside shopping malls and restaurants), tea gardens, clubhouses, amusement parks, swimming pools, Turkish baths, saunas, spas, and sports centers.

 - Restaurants are closed except for take-away or delivery service.

-- All individuals must wear cloth face coverings “where people are collectively located, including supermarkets, marketplaces, and workplaces as well as in all forms of transportation (including private vehicles) with at least two persons inside.
+- All individuals must wear cloth face coverings where people are collectively located, including supermarkets, marketplaces, and workplaces as well as in all forms of transportation (including private vehicles) with at least two persons inside.

-- Local authorities may put in place additional COVID-19 restrictions with little or no advance notice.
+- Local authorities may put in place additional COVID-19 restrictions, including curfews, with little or no advance notice.